ChantalShepherd/zen-flow/README.md

 ![W3 about.html Check](assets/images/testing-scans/css-w3jigsaw-check.png)
 #### Result: No Errors

-<a name="bugs"></a>
-## **Bugs**
+**Bugs**
-> Issues with centering content on the hero overlay. **fixed**

-> Decided to improve the flow of the page that the parralax would be better between the two content sections. **fixed**

-> Original image just didnt fit the flow of the page nor the style of the page **fixed**

-> Font awesome social media icons showing as squares even though the script link is in the head and icon tags are correct. **fixed**

-> Issue with footer content overlapping and not centering. **fixed**

-> issue with services overlapping on mobile. (fixed, was targetting wrong element container) **fixed**

-> Contrast issue noted on lighthouse for the tag elements on the testimonials.(fixed, made colour darker and increased font size and weight). **fixed**

-> Images not in correct aspect ratio. (removed placeholder images and downloaded them in the size needed.) **fixed**

-> Bug appeared which some images did not show when deployed.
-Issue resolved as some images were using absolute file paths and not relative. **fixed**

-<a name="deployment"></a>
 ## Deployment

-> To deploy the project I followed these steps starting from the main project repository [here](https://github.com/Alan-Bushell/belfast-auto-repairs).
+> To deploy the project I followed these steps starting from the main project repository [here] (https://github.com/ChantalShepherd/zen-flow.git)

  1. Clicked on `Settings` on the navigation menu in the repository
  2. I then selected the `Pages` menu on the side bar.